 Being able to go to NHF advocacy days was an amazing opportunity.
 Being able to not only learn how to talk with Senators but the chance I had to meet them was surreal.
 Idaho senator and congress men along with their staff are very aware of our community’s needs.
 Even though meetings are short they are focused on what we have to say.
 It is so empowering to walk the streets of Capitol Hill and see hundreds of others wearing red ties, knowing they are all advocating for the same cause as you.
 Thanks, Idaho Chapter for allowing me to go.

-If you are a family, teen, single and what to have this chance to share your story please reach out to the Chapter office 208.344.4476 to see how you can come.
+If you are a family, teen, or single and want to have a chance to share your story.
+Please reach out to the Chapter office Before January 15, 2018 to see how you can come.